The Ultimate Guide to DPF Filters & DEF Systems on Semi Trucks

 - Regen failures from low temps, bad sensors, or driver habits.

-- Cracking or melting from runaway regen caused by hydrocarbon slip.
+- Cracking or melting from runaway regen caused by Hydrocarbon slip.

 Solutions: